Healthy Homes Assessment Brown Owl

 Home Assessments Brown Owl for Rental Properties

-There are a variety of concerns to be able to examine when conducting the house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are many concerns you should look for when conducting the house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+A few examples are:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having a Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can be significant for landlords and property managers.
-For specialist guidance, contact us now and schedule your rental properties house evaluation.
+The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist advice, call today and book your rental property home assessment.

 home assessments for rental properties